openframeworks/ofBook/11_sound/chapter.md

       }
     }

 When producing or receiving audio, the format is floating point numbers between -1 and 1 (the reason for this is coming a little later in this chapter).
-The sound will arrive in your app in the form of *buffers*, which you can treat much like arrays.  **[mh: having never really worked with sound, your descriptions of buffers was clear, but I would have liked a sentence pointing out why the sound card uses buffers.  presumably it is because transferring values to the sound card is the speed bottleneck?]**
+The sound will arrive in your app in the form of *buffers*.
+Buffers are just arrays, but the term "buffer" implies that each time you get a new one, it represents the chunk of time after the previous buffer.
+The reason openFrameworks asks you for buffers (instead of individual samples) is due to the overhead involved in shuttling data from your program to the audio hardware, and is a little outside the scope of this book.

 The buffer size is adjustable, but it's usually a good idea to leave it at the default.
 The default isn't any number in particular, but will usually be whatever the hardware on your computer prefers.
 In practice, this is probably about 512 samples per buffer (256 and 1024 are other common buffer sizes).

-Buffers are *interleaved* meaning that the samples for each channel are right next to each other, like:
+Sound buffers in openFrameworks are *interleaved* meaning that the samples for each channel are right next to each other, like:

     [Left] [Right] [Left] [Right] ...

 This means you access individual sound channels in much the same way as accessing different colours in an ofPixels object (i.e. `buffer[i]` for the left channel, `buffer[i + 1]` for the right channel).
 The total size of the buffer you get in `audioIn()` / `audioOut()` can be calculated with `bufferSize * nChannels`.

-##Why -1 to 1?
+## Why -1 to 1?

 In order to understand *why* openFrameworks chooses to represent sound as a continuous stream of `float` values ranging from -1 to 1, it'll be helpful to know how sound is created on a physical level.